Marvel Epic Collection: Captain America

 The first comics appearance of Captain America was in Captain America Comics #1 from 1940, printed by Timely.
-Nothing from that era is collected in the Epic Collection, which begins with the character's Silver Age return, in Strange Tales #114, from 1963.
+Nothing from the character's appearances from that era which ran from Captain America Comics #1 (March 1941) through to Captain America #78 (September 1954) are collected.
+The Epic Collection begins with the character's Silver Age return, in Strange Tales #114, from 1963.

-Notable storylines include Mark Gruenwald's Captain America No More, which stretches through Vol. 14: The Captain; Death Of The Red Skull by J. M. DeMatteis in Vol. 11: Sturm und Drang; Operation: Rebirth by Mark Waid in Vol. 22: Man Without A Country; and The Strange Death Of Captain America by Jim Steranko in Vol. 2: The Coming...
-Of The Falcon.
+Notable storylines include Mark Gruenwald's Captain America No More, which stretches through Vol. 14: The Captain; Death of the Red Skull by J. M. DeMatteis in Vol. 11: Sturm und Drang; Operation: Rebirth by Mark Waid in Vol. 22: Man Without a Country; and The Strange Death of Captain America by Jim Steranko in Vol. 2: The Coming of...
+The Falcon.